 There are different departments and authorized individuals who have the ability to initiate the notification systems described above if there is an emergency or dangerous situation.
-Certain members of the College, Director of Education/Campus Director, Director of Admissions & Finance, Director of Student Services, and/or Administrative Assistant are some of the departments with employees that have the ability to use different notification systems.
+Certain members of the College, President, Director of Admissions & Finance, Director of Student Services, and/or Administrative Assistant are some of the departments with employees that have the ability to use different notification systems.
 Some of the notification systems may also be operated and initiated from on and off campus locations.
-In the event of a fire alarm activation, the Director of Education/Campus Director will first be notified and send first responders to the location of the alarms.
+In the event of a fire alarm activation, the President will first be notified and send first responders to the location of the alarms.